Engin-Boot/alert-to-care/README.md

 It has two segments:

-1. The API, which is consumed by both GUI and non-GUI clients.
+1. The API, which is consumed by GUI and non-GUI clients.
 GUI-clients are for standalone use of this product.
 Non-GUI clients are other systems that need to integrate with this product.
 1. The GUI, which is one client of the API